 Unfortunately, our house is small, and we never get to test the resume feature ourselves.

 Amazon Alexa & Google Home integration

 The Roborock S5 is finally compatible with Amazon Alexa and Google Home.
-If you own any of these, you can directly command it to start or stop working via your voice.
+If you own any of devices that support it, you can directly command it to start or stop working via your voice.